Football Transfers & Rumours

 Rodri, 29, has played a huge part in City’s plethora of success in recent years, so much so that he earned the coveted Ballon d’Or in 2024 after City’s fourth Premier League title in a row and Spain’s European Championship success.

-City’s decline last season coincided with Rodri missing the majority of the campaign with an ACL and meniscus injury in his knee which saw him manage just three appearances.
+City’s decline last season coincided with Rodri missing the majority of the campaign with an ACL and meniscus injury in his knee which saw him manage just three appearances, a downturn that heavily influenced casino bets and long-term markets around City’s domestic and European ambitions.

 Rodri was getting back up to speed this term before a hamstring issue frustratingly put him back on the sidelines.